taward31/Tennis_Quiz/README.md

----
 # Tennis Quiz Online Game

 This application was create to test users general knowledge on tennis.

-The page's purpose is to create a fun interaction via the use of questions and score keeping to allow the user to knwo there results.
+The page's purpose is to create a fun interaction via the use of questions and score keeping to allow the user to know there results at the end.

 The App is designed to be bright, colourful, fun and simple to interact with.
 This is achieved by some features such as